tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 # Recommendations for External PSK Usage

-Applications MUST use external PSKs that adhere to the following requirements:
+Applications MUST adhere to the following requirements for external PSKs:

-1. Each PSK MUST be derived from at least 128 of entropy and MUST be at least 128-bits long unless the TLS handshake is being used with a separate key establishment mechanism such as a Diffie-Hellman exchange.
-This recommendation protects against passive attacks using exhaustive search of the PSK.
+1. Each PSK SHOULD be derived from at least 128 bits of entropy, MUST be at least 128 bits long, and SHOULD be combined with a DH exchange for forward secrecy.
+Low entropy PSKs, i.e., those derived from less than 128 bits of entropy, MUST be combined with a Password Authenticated Key Exchange (PAKE) mechanism.
 2. Each PSK MUST NOT be shared between with more than two logical nodes.
 As a result, an agent that acts as both a client and a server MUST use distinct PSKs when acting as the client from when it is acting as the server.
 This prevents redirection attacks.